Wednesday, January 3, 2018

 In Wikipedia, I read: After the revolutionary turbulence of 1848, he alleged a Jewish-Masonic conspiracy.
 This is directly linked to the Third Reich, where the menace was the Jewish-Bolshevik plot.

 A sinister anti-Semitism runs like a red thread through history, from the time of the Romans to the 21st century.
-In this context, the renaming of a street is nothing other than a symbolic act.
+In this context, renaming a street is nothing but a symbolic act.

 *